-- Eight Chapter 16 authors conducted a quantitative mapping of the full list of KRs to potential RKRs, also providing qualitative comments on possible RKR definitions (end-February 2020).
-This exercise was important not only for the mapping itself, but also to familiarise authors with the full span of KRs under consideration. - Two Chapter 16 Lead Authors synthesised the results and put together an initial proposal for a revised set of RKRs (late February 2020).
-Chapter 16 authors discussed the proposal, which led to a further revision of the proposed list of RKRs, agreed to by the chapter team (early March 2020). - The Chapter 16 proposal was then discussed with the Consultative group (i.e., people from other WGII chapters closely involved in the KR-RKR process, list below) (early March 2020).
-Based on this discussion, the final RKR list was decided (mid-March 2020).
+- 1. Eight Chapter 16 authors conducted a quantitative mapping of the full list of KRs to potential RKRs , also providing qualitative comments on possible RKR definitions (end-February 2020).
+This exercise was important not only for the mapping itself, but also to familiarize authors with the full span of KRs under consideration. - 2.
+Two chapter 16 Lead Authors synthesized the results and put together an initial proposal for a revised set of RKRs (late February 2020).
+Chapter 16 authors discussed the proposal, which led to a further revision of the proposed list of RKRs, agreed to by the chapter team (early March 2020). - 3.
+The Chapter 16 proposal has then been to the Consultative group (i.e. people from other WG2 chapters closely involved in the KR-RKR process, list below) (early March 2020).
+Based on the discussion with the Consultative group, the final RKR list has been decided (mid-March 2020).

-List of Consultative group members: Richard Betts, Rachel Bezner Kerr, Martina Caretta, Richard Dawson, Jackie Dawson, Simon Donner, Toshihiro Hasegawa, Kirstin Holsman, Katherine Mach, Timon McPhearson, Veruska Muccione, Aditi Mukerjee, Steve Rose, Daniela Schmidt.

-Main Chapter 16 authors involved: Halvard Buhaug, Matthias Garschagen, Alexandre Magnan, Guy Midgley, Alisher Mirzabaev, Brian O'Neill, Maarten van Aalst.
+- List of Consultative group members: Richard Betts, Rachel Bezner Kerr, Martina Caretta, Richard Dawson, - 2 Jackie Dawson, Simon Donner, Toshihiro Hasegawa, Kirstin Holsman, Katherine Mach, Timon - 3 McPhearson, Veruska Muccione, Aditi Mukerjee, Steve Rose, Daniela Schmidt. - 4 Main chapter 16 authors involved: Halvard Buhaug, Matthias Graschagen, Alexandre Magnan, Guy - Midgley, Alisher Mirzabaev, Brian O'Neill, Maarten van Aalst.